janpolowinski/dswarm-temporary-docu/Cypher Cheat Sheet.md

 ## Universal Cypher Cheat Sheet

 An universal cheat sheet is the [Neo4j Cypher Refcard 2.0](http://docs.neo4j.org/refcard/2.0/).
-This section provides some common Cypher queries that can be used to explore the graph via the Neo4j browser that usually runs at *http://localhost:7474/browser/*.
+This section provides some common Cypher queries that can be used to explore the graph via the [[Neo4j browser|Graph-Exploration]] that usually runs at *http://localhost:7474/browser/*.

 __1. extract all [[statements|Glossary#statement]] from the DB:__